nahumsa/nyc-yellow-tripdata/README.md

  - Run the `run_deployed_locally` command to spin up the local prediction endpoint.
  - Run the `start_mlflow` in order to have load the model available.

+### prefect_start

+This will start prefect orion on port `4200`.

+### prefect_deploy

+This will deploy the prefect flow for training the logistic regression model.

+### prefect_run

+This will run the prefect flow for training the logistic regression.

 ## Sample workflow for running this project